deanwiles/Magic-8-Ball/README.md

 Click [here](https://jolly-water-0879a521e.3.azurestaticapps.net/) to run the latest test version of the [Magic 8 Ball Blazor Web App](https://jolly-water-0879a521e.3.azurestaticapps.net/) hosted as an Azure Static Web App.

-The Classic Magic 8 Ball service is available as a local .NET 6.0 library named `Magic8Ball.Classic` or as an Azure Function, which can be accessed via the [REST API](https://jolly-water-0879a521e.3.azurestaticapps.net/api/ask?question=Will%20I%20win%20the%20lottery?), the [Swagger UI](https://jolly-water-0879a521e.3.azurestaticapps.net/api/swagger/ui), or the `Magic8Ball.RESTClient` library.
+The Classic Magic 8 Ball service is available as a local .NET 6.0 library named `Magic8Ball.Classic` or as an Azure Function, which can be accessed via a [REST API](https://jolly-water-0879a521e.3.azurestaticapps.net/api/ask?question=Will%20I%20win%20the%20lottery?), or the `Magic8Ball.RESTClient` library.

-The Artificially Intelligent (AI) Magic 8 Ball service is also available as a local .NET 6.0 library named `Magic8Ball.AI` or via the Azure Function, which can be accessed via the [REST API](https://jolly-water-0879a521e.3.azurestaticapps.net/api/askai?question=Will%20I%20win%20the%20lottery?), the [Swagger UI](https://jolly-water-0879a521e.3.azurestaticapps.net/api/swagger/ui), or the `Magic8Ball.RESTClient` library.
+The Artificially Intelligent (AI) Magic 8 Ball service is also available as a local .NET 6.0 library named `Magic8Ball.AI` or via an Azure Function, which can be accessed via a [REST API](https://jolly-water-0879a521e.3.azurestaticapps.net/api/askai?question=Will%20I%20win%20the%20lottery?), or the `Magic8Ball.RESTClient` library.
 The AI version uses [Google's PaLM API](https://developers.generativeai.google/guide) and a little of the Classic Magic 8 Ball's magic to generate a contextual response.

-Note: The REST APIs support Open API and the [Swagger UI](https://jolly-water-0879a521e.3.azurestaticapps.net/api/swagger/ui), however under the Free Azure Subscription, CORS is not configurable for the Azure Static Web Site and Api, which prevents full Swagger UI capabilities.
+Note: The REST APIs support Open API and [Swagger UI](https://jolly-water-0879a521e.3.azurestaticapps.net/api/swagger/ui), however under the Free Azure Subscription, CORS is not configurable for the Azure Static Web Site and Api, which prevents full Swagger UI capabilities.

 If you haven't yet experienced Mattel's Magic 8 Ball or want to get one of your own, they are available via [Mattel's web site](https://www.mattel.com/products/magic-8-ball-dhw39) or directly on [Amazon](https://www.amazon.com/dp/B0149MC426).